Ibrahim-Aldereni/data-structures-and-algorithms/java/stackAndQueue/README.md

 - challenge 12 >> Create a class called AnimalShelter which holds only dogs and cats.
 The shelter operates using a first-in, first-out approach.

+- challenge 13 >> Create a function called validate brackets and return whether or not the brackets in the string are balanced.

 ## Approach & Efficiency

 - challenge 10: